 Practice focusing your eyes on varied distances.

-And when it comes to our hards, according to Roger Powell, M.D. smartphone overuse could cause 'different types of Repetitive Strain Injury.'
+And when it comes to our hands, according to Roger Powell, M.D. smartphone overuse could cause 'different types of Repetitive Strain Injury.'
 This is due to the repetitive nature of smartphone use (scrolling, holding in an open hand, typing).

 But how do you avoid repetitive strain injury as there are days when we tend to scroll and text a bit too much.
 NHS suggests the following: